Global Stock Rally Pauses as Dollar Halts Decline

 Continue Reading Below

-The Stoxx Europe 600 was roughly flat shortly after European markets opened.
+Technology and basic resources stocks rose in Europe, by 0.6% and 0.9% respectively.
+Food and beverage stocks were some of the index's worst performers, down 0.8%.

+U.S. equity futures also pointed to a pause in the rally there, with Dow Jones Industrial Average and S&P 500 futures down 0.2% and 0.3% respectively.

-The Wall Street Journal Dollar Index was up by 0.3% in early European trading.
-The euro was down 0.2% against the dollar to EUR1.24, and the dollar rose 0.3% to 108.94 Japanese yen.
+The Wall Street Journal Dollar Index was up by 0.2% in European trading.
+The euro was roughly flat against the dollar at $.1242, and the dollar was little changed against the yen at Yen108.7.

 Last week, the dollar slid to a series of three-year lows following comments from Treasury Secretary Steven Mnuchin that were interpreted as being accepting of a weaker dollar.
 The WSJ Dollar Index had fallen for seven straight weeks, the longest run since 2010.